This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Propagation of Parameter Settings Across Shards

-Before Oracle Database 19c, database administrators had to configure ALTER SYSTEM parameter settings on each shard in a sharded database.
+You can manage and propagate parameter settings to all of the database shards centrally from the shard catalog..
+Before Oracle Database 19c, you had to configure ALTER SYSTEM parameter settings individually on each shard in a sharded database.

 Big Data and Data Warehousing